 “The police have to call me ‘sir’ now, too.”

-More and more climate activists are creating oil, gas, and mining companies to provide themselves with cover so they can continue to protest the ’s lack of meaningful action on the climate emergency without the threat of arrest or government oversight.
+More and more climate activists are creating oil, gas, and mining companies to provide themselves with cover so they can continue to protest the government’s lack of meaningful action on the climate emergency without the threat of arrest or government oversight.

-“I used to be on a CSIS watch-list for my to keep our environment livable, but ever since I created my own oil company, CSIS works with me,” said Joyce O’Conner, CEO and sole employee of Bitumen In Tights Ltd. “They’ve stopped monitoring my phone calls and even give me a heads up when protests are starting near my company headquarters.
+“I used to be on a CSIS watch-list for my work to keep our environment livable, but ever since I created my own oil company, CSIS works with me,” said Joyce O’Conner, CEO and sole employee of Bitumen In Tights Ltd. “They’ve stopped monitoring my phone calls and even give me a heads up when protests are starting near my company headquarters.
 Of course, I already knew about them, because the headquarters is my apartment and I start those protests.”

 “Turns out all it took to get the government working with me to try to save our biosphere was to convince them I’m trying to destroy it.
 And the millions in taxpayer funded subsidies I can apply for now that the authorities assume I’m treating our atmosphere like an open sewer will definitely come in handy.”